johnasp/seasiders-podcast-html/README.md

 seasiders-podcast-v2
 ====================

 Second version of the Seasiders Podcast website.
-HTML, CSS and Javascript
+HTML, CSS and Javascript.

+Github change test.